FOR IMMEDIATE RELEASE

 Another way of fasting that has shown remarkable results is the Fasting Mimicking Diet, first described by Dr. Valter Longo at the University of Southern California.
 This protocol provides all the benefits of a strict water fast without the uncomfortable side effects, namely constant hunger.

-The concept is fairly simple: a five-day fasting protocol that provides just enough low-glycemic, plant-based food to stave off hunger, while still putting the body’s metabolism in a state of ketosis, which stimulates the autophagy process.
+The concept is fairly simple: the ProLon five-day fasting protocol provides just enough low-glycemic, plant-based food to stave off hunger, while still putting the body’s metabolism in a state of ketosis, which stimulates the autophagy process.
 The results have been well-documented and peer reviewed, and demonstrate that all the benefits of fasting can be obtained while still eating real food.

 What Is “Eat Like an Italian?”